Have you noticed a change in your moles and are looking for a dermatologist in Barcelona?

 Therefore, early detection is a priority as it offers a better chance of cure.
 It is recommended that whole skin be checked annually for suspicious moles that could be cancerous, especially for people with fair skin and a history of sun exposure or a family history of skin cancers.

-Make an appointment now with one of our general practitioners or dermatologists to schedule your full dermatological examination.
+Make an appointment now with one of our dermatologists to schedule your full dermatological examination.

 Who should undergo skin screening?